-To check the spark plugs
+To check the spark plug

-- Check that the porcelain insulator around the center electrode of each spark plug is a medium-to-light tan (the ideal color when the ATV is ridden normally). - 2.
-Check that all spark plugs installed in the engine have the same color.
+Check that the porcelain insulator around the center electrode of the spark plug is a medium-to-light tan (the ideal color when the ATV is ridden normally).

-If any spark plug shows a distinctly different color, the engine could be operating improperly.
+If the spark plug shows a distinctly different color, the engine could be operating improperly.
 Do not attempt to diagnose such problems yourself.
 Instead, have a Yamaha dealer check the ATV.

-3. Check each spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.
+2. Check the spark plug for electrode erosion

+and excessive carbon or other deposits, and replace it if necessary.

-Specified spark plug: NGK/BR8ES
+Specified spark plug: NGK/CR8E

-To install a spark plug
+To install the spark plug

-1. Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.
+Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.

-Spark plug gap: 0.7-0.8 mm (0.028-0.031 in) 1
+Spark plug gap: 0.7-0.8 mm (0.028-0.031 in)